Southland Publishing: History

-Southland Publishing grew to have a collective of newsweeklies, magazines and direct mail publications, all printed by Valley business Printers in Sylmar, CA.
+Southland Publishing grew to have a collective of newsweeklies, magazines and direct mail publications, all printed by Valley Business Printers in the neighborhood of Sylmar, Los Angeles.
+Amongst Valley Business Printers' third party customers, until the end of March 2003, was the city-wide LA Weekly; in June 2003, just three months after LA Weekly cancelled its contract for printing services, Southland Publishing launched its own publication, LA CityBeat, to compete with its former printing customer.

 The first publication for Southland was the Ventura County Reporter, a newsweekly serving Ventura County, California.
 In January 2001, Southland purchased the Pasadena Weekly in 2001 from Tribune Company (then owners of the Los Angeles Times).
 Southland Publishing then purchased SLAMM magazine, a music biweekly, from publisher Kevin Hellman in 2002, changing the name to San Diego CityBeat.

 Southland then purchased the "Inland Empire Weekly" ("IE Weekly"), another newsweekly serving the San Bernardino and Riverside Counties (The Inland Empire)founded by Jeremy Jachary.

 Southland then purchased The Argonaut in 2013.
 The Argonaut, founded in 1971, was initially focused on the new Marina del Rey and has since expanded its coverage to include West Los Angeles: Santa Monica, Venice, Playa Vista, Playa del Rey, Westchester, and Marina del Rey.
 In 2017, Southland purchased the Los Angeles Downtown News from Sue Laris, who founded the publication in 1972.